Gender and SSR Research

 Gender & Security Sector Reform Toolkit

-In February 2008, DCAF published its groundbreaking Gender & Security Sector Reform Toolkit in cooperation with the OSCE Office for Democratic Institutions and Human Rights and the United Nations Entity for Gender Equality and the Empowerment of Women.
+In 2008, DCAF published its groundbreaking Gender & Security Sector Reform Toolkit in cooperation with the OSCE/ODIHR and UN-INSTRAW (now part of UN Women).
 Designed for policymakers and practitioners, the Toolkit:

 - Sets out why gender is important to SSR processes